March 17, 2007

 Although Tim wanted to keep going the rest of us convinced him it was time to

-On the return we took Ice House Road to Highway 50 since it
+We returned by taking the Ice House Road to Highway 50 since it